Allan Holdsworth: Influence and reception

 Holdsworth was highly influential among advanced guitarists and was considered one of the most technically accomplished and most unusual players.
 According to Guitar World magazine he is "as influential as Chuck Berry, Jimi Hendrix and Eddie Van Halen".
 Van Halen, Frank Zappa, Shawn Lane, Steve Vai, John Petrucci, Neal Schon and Gary Moore have proclaimed Holdsworth one of the most advanced guitarists of his time.

-However, Holdsworth remained "not well known outside musicians' circles", and musically, even by guitarists, he was criticized for not being musical enough and being too technical for the average listener.
+However, Holdsworth remained "not well known outside musicians' circles", and was criticised, even by guitarists, for not being musical enough and being too technical for the average listener.
 Holdsworth himself understood that his music did not gel with the majority of people and said "I don't think everybody would like it, for sure.
 But if people got to hear it, if even 20% liked it, I would be really happy with that."
 He once approached a major record label and was told by its producer that his music was "completely directionless," and how he did not approve of anything Holdsworth had ever done since he started making his own albums.
 Guthrie Govan has said of guitarists who aspire to play like Holdsworth: "I think it's potentially dangerous when a rock type player hears a bit of Allan Holdsworth or Frank Gambale and then dives straight into that style of playing; not only is the technical aspect daunting, there's also all that musical knowledge and understanding going on behind the scenes, and it's really hard to absorb both of those aspects at once without your playing just starting to sound worse."

-Voivod guitarist Daniel Mongrain listed Holdsworth as "the greatest prog rock guitarist of all-time" in an interview, and said, "I don’t know what he was doing – if it was either prog or jazz.
+Voivod guitarist Daniel Mongrain listed Holdsworth as "the greatest prog rock guitarist of all-time" in an interview, and said, "I don't know what he was doing – if it was either prog or jazz.
 He was a unique person – just the way he looked at things.
 And he reinvented musical theory in his own way – without getting the knowledge in school.
 He just analyzed it, internalized it, and he used it in his own perspective.
 And it created a very unique musical landscape.
 There will never be another Allan Holdsworth.
-And I’m not talking about his crazy legato technique or whatever.
-It’s just the whole thing – the harmony, the composition, the improvisation, the way he looks at the guitar, and music."
+And I'm not talking about his crazy legato technique or whatever.
+It's just the whole thing – the harmony, the composition, the improvisation, the way he looks at the guitar, and music."

 Following Holdsworth's death, The Pods & Sods Network released a three-part tribute podcast featuring many of his contemporaries, friends and fans sharing personal stories, memories and tributes.
-Participants included Steve Lukather, Jeff Watson, Chad Wackerman, Joe Satriani, Frank Gambale, Jean Luc Ponty, Vernon Reid, Jennifer Batten, Dweezil Zappa, Ty Tabor, and Mike Keneally.
+Participants included Steve Lukather, Jeff Watson, Chad Wackerman, Joe Satriani, Frank Gambale, Jean-Luc Ponty, Vernon Reid, Jennifer Batten, Dweezil Zappa, Ty Tabor, and Mike Keneally.